 Because…what kid doesn’t want to throw around some confetti?

 That completes my list of things for kids to make and sell – it was so fun to brainstorm and find some of these cool ideas!
+Check out these market day ideas for 3rd graders, too.
 Leave a comment below with your kid’s own market day ideas and it might just get featured in the list above.